Best and worst trades of Daryl Morey’s time as Rockets general manager

-New 76ers president of basketball operations Daryl Morey is known for his expertise in analytics, but most of all, he is somebody who is not afraid to make a deal.
+New 76ers president of basketball operations Daryl Morey is known for his expertise in analytics, but most of all, he is not afraid to make a deal.

 During his 13 seasons as general manager of the Houston Rockets, Morey was the king of transactions.
-According to fivethirtyeight.com, he made 77 trades in his 13 seasons as Houston Rockets general manager.
+According to fivethirtyeight.com, he made 77 trades.

 When a person makes that many trades, there will be hits and misses.
 Morey often engineered trades that included more than two teams.
 He has had nine three-team trades and another three that included four teams.

-During his 13 years, Houston went to the playoffs 10 times, including the last eight seasons, the current longest NBA streak.
+During his 13 years, Houston went to the playoffs 10 times, including the last eight seasons, the longest current NBA streak.
 The Rockets advanced to the Western Conference finals twice.
-There have been three different coaches during his time (Rick Adelman, Kevin McHale and Mike D’Antoni).
+He had three coaches during his time (Rick Adelman, Kevin McHale, and Mike D’Antoni).

 The Rockets posted winning records in all 13 seasons and won 50 or more games seven times.

-With so many transactions, here are the best and worst deals, including free-agent signings and draft choices.
+Here are the best and worst of those deals, including free-agent signings and draft choices.

 Summary: Harden was the key, and he continues to be one of the most dangerous scorers in the NBA.
-He has been the NBA scoring champ in each of the past three years.
-During eight seasons in Houston, the Rockets have made the playoffs every year, the NBA’s current longest streak.
+He was the NBA scoring champ in each of the last three years.
+During his eight seasons in Houston, the Rockets have made the playoffs every year, the NBA’s current longest streak.
 The Rockets have been to the Western Conference finals twice in that span.
-Harden has been an All-Star in each of his first eight seasons in Houston.
-Whether a team can win an NBA title with Harden as the focal point remains to be seen, but he has been Morey’s best addition.
+Harden has been an All-Star in each of his eight seasons in Houston.
+Whether a team can win an NBA title with Harden as the focal point remains to be seen, but he was Morey’s best addition.

-Summary: Trading Lowry was a mistake, even if there were reported clashes with McHale.
+Summary: Trading Lowry was a mistake, even if he reportedly clashed with McHale.
 During his final season in Houston, Lowry averaged a career-high 14.3 points along with 6.6 assists.
 This was Lowry’s sixth season and the best of his career to date.
 He blossomed in Toronto and has been an All-Star for six consecutive years, while helping the franchise earn its first NBA title in 2018-19.
 It must be noted that acquiring Lowry from Memphis in a three-team deal in February 2009 was one of Morey’s better deals.

-Paul played well in his two seasons but was hampered by injuries, recording just 58 regular-season games each year.
+Paul played well in his two seasons but was hampered by injuries, playing just 58 regular-season games each year.
 Despite the success, Paul and Harden didn’t jell.
 Paul was traded to Oklahoma City.
-As for the Clippers' haul, Williams was named NBA Sixth Man of the Year in 2018 and 2019, and Harrell earned the honor this past season.
+As for the Clippers' haul, Williams was named NBA sixth man of the year in 2018 and 2019, and Harrell earned the honor this past season.

 Transaction: On July 16, 2019, Houston traded Paul and future first-round picks in 2024 and 2026, and the right to swap first-rounders in 2021 and 2025, for Russell Westbrook.
 Some of the draft picks came with protections.

-Transaction: Eric Gordon was signed to a four-year, $53 million deal in 2016.
+Transaction: Eric Gordon was signed to a four-year, $53 million contract in 2016.
 Gordon was then signed to another extension through the 2023-24 season.

 Summary: The first signing was good for Houston.
-In four seasons with Houston, Gordon has averaged 16.6 points, and more importantly, shot 37% from three-point range.
-Gordon’s durability is a problem, and his three-point shooting hit a decline this past season (.322 in the playoffs, .317 in the regular season).
+In four seasons with Houston, Gordon averaged 16.6 points, and more important, shot 37% from three-point range.
+Gordon’s durability is a problem, and his three-point shooting declined this past season (.322 in the playoffs, .317 in the regular season).
 Whether the extension was a good move remains to be seen.

 Transaction: In July 2017, the Rockets signed P.J.
 Tucker to a four-year, $32 million deal.

 Summary: This was one of the most underrated signings.
-In his first three years, the 6-foot-5 Tucker has been an accomplished defender, great team player and hasn’t missed a game for the Rockets.
+In his first three years, the 6-foot-5 Tucker has been an accomplished defender and great team player and hasn’t missed a game for the Rockets.

-Transaction: The Rockets signed restricted free-agent center Omer Asik to a three-year, $25 million deal in July 2012.
+Transaction: The Rockets signed restricted free-agent center Omer Asik to a three-year, $25 million contract in July 2012.

 Transaction: In July 2016, the Rockets signed Ryan Anderson to a four-year, $80 million contract.